prajjwa-lit/neodocs_flutter_task/README.md

-# Range Bar Flutter Assignment
+# Neodocs Flutter Assignment - By Prajjwal

-A Flutter application that displays a dynamic range bar with multiple sections, built with a focus on code quality, error handling, and maintainability.
+A Flutter application that displays a dynamic range bar with multiple sections

 ## Project Overview